nylas/nylas-mail/CONTRIBUTING.md

 [here](https://invite.nylas.com) to request one.
 Drop us a line saying you'd like to contribute to N1 core and we'll get you set up immediately.

+# Pull requests

+We require all authors sign our [Contributor License Agreement](https://www.nylas.com/cla.html) when submitting pull requests.
+(It's similar to other projects, like NodeJS or Meteor.)

 # Getting Started

 **Important!
 To build N1, you need to use Node 0.10.x.
 You can use [nvm](https://github.com/creationix/nvm)